 Notwithstanding the provisions of item 6.17.2.2 below, in the event of temporary unavailability of the DI Rate, the last DI Rate disclosed at the time shall be used to the calculation’s date, and no financial offset is due, both on the Issuer’s part and on the Debenture Holders’ part, upon the subsequent disclosure of the DI Rate that would be applicable ("Unavailability of the DI Rate").

-In the absence of calculation and/or disclosure of the DI Rate for a period of more than ten (10) Business Days of the expected date for its disclosure, or, in the event of its extinction by legal imposition or judicial determination, the Fiduciary Agent shall call, on the first Business Day following the expiration of the term of ten (10) Business Days above or the date of its extinction by legal imposition or judicial determination, a Debenture Holders' General Meeting so that the Debenture Holders establish, by mutual agreement with the Issuer, the parameter to be applied.
+In the absence of calculation and/or disclosure of the DI Rate for a period of more than ten (10) Business Days of the expected date for its disclosure, or, in the event of its extinction by legal imposition or judicial determination, the Fiduciary Agent shall call, on the first Business Day following the expiration of the term of ten (10) Business Days above or the date of its extinction by legal imposition or judicial determination, a Debenture Holders' General Meeting so that the Debenture Holders establish, by mutual agreement with the Issuer, the parameter to be applied, provided that any Debenture Holders’ General Meeting shall not be held earlier than the date falling eight (8) days after the expiration of the ten (10) Business Days.
 Until the determination of this parameter, the formulas of item 6.17.1 above shall be used to calculate the amount of any pecuniary obligations set forth in this Indenture, and in the calculation of TDIk shall be used the last DI Rate officially disclosed, and no compensation shall be payable between the Issuer and the Debenture Holders upon subsequent disclosure of the DI Rate or the definition of the new parameter.

 If the DI Rate is to be disclosed before the Debenture Holders' General Meeting is held, said meeting shall no longer be held, and the DI Rate, as from the date of its disclosure, shall be used to calculate the Interest Rate.